geins-io/ralph-ui/README.md

 All notable changes will be added to this section

+## [16.1.0] - 2023-02-14

+## Added

+- Components for a review(comment) section: stars voting, form to add review, list of reviews with pagination
+- ! please make sure to set up 2 new properties in publicRuntimeConfig in nuxt.config.js: `showProductReviewSection` and `showStarsInProductReviewForm`

 ## [16.0.0] - 2023-02-10

 This update will require you to add settings `marketInPath` and `useStartPage` to publicRuntimeConfig in nuxt.config.js.
 Also some changes to start page/front page.
 See commit in Ralph for reference